Date and time helpers

 Locale

-locale — The user’s 2-letter language and country codes, joined by a dash, e.g., en-US.
-This localizes the date and time output for your audience.
+locale — Required.
+Date and time helper argument that renders the date and time according to the user’s 2-letter language and country codes, joined by a dash.
+Format example: locale="en-US".
 The language is an ISO 639 code.
 The country is an ISO 3166-1 alpha-2 code.

 Format